jayantur13/serverstate-minecraft/README.md

 Contributions are always welcome!

-See [Contributing.md](https://github.com/jayantur13/serverstate-minecraft/blob/master/CONTRIBUTING.md) for ways to get started.
+See [Contributing](https://github.com/jayantur13/serverstate-minecraft/blob/master/CONTRIBUTING.md) for ways to get started.

 Please adhere to this project's [Code Of Conduct](https://github.com/jayantur13/serverstate-minecraft/blob/master/CODE_OF_CONDUCT.md).

-## Issues

-None yet.

-## Support the project
+## Support

-Support the developers so this project will live long.
+Support the developers for this project to live long.For issues, open a new issue or use discussion.

 ## License

-This project is licensed under [MIT License](https://github.com/jayantur13/serverstate-minecraft/blob/master/LICENSE)
+This project is licensed under the [MIT License](https://github.com/jayantur13/serverstate-minecraft/blob/master/LICENSE)